Datagram: Definition

 The term datagram is defined as follows:

 A datagram needs to be self-contained without reliance on earlier exchanges because there is no connection of fixed duration between the two communicating points as there is, for example, in most voice telephone conversations.

-Datagram service is often compared to a mail delivery service; the user only provides the destination address, but receives no guarantee of delivery, and no confirmation upon successful delivery.
+Datagram service is often compared to a mail delivery service; the user only provides the destination address but receives no guarantee of delivery, and no confirmation upon successful receipt.
 Datagram service is therefore considered unreliable.
 Datagram service routes datagrams without first creating a predetermined path.
 Datagram service is therefore considered connectionless.
 There is also no consideration given to the order in which it and other datagrams are sent or received.
-In fact, many datagrams in the same group can travel along different paths before reaching the same destination.
+In fact, many datagrams in the same group can travel along different paths before reaching the same destination in a different order.